Li-Jinjie/Li-Jinjie.github.io/_Projects/Development of a Settable Constant Temperature Controller.md

 3. **Display and buttons circuits**

-   Choose 74LS139D as decoder, and four seven-segment digital tubes to show the temperature `XXX.X`.
+   Choose 74LS139D as a decoder, and four seven-segment digital tubes to show the temperature `XXX.X`.

    | Display                                                      | Buttons                                                      |
    | ------------------------------------------------------------ | ------------------------------------------------------------ |